 "Workweek" in this Agreement will consist of forty (40) hours in pay status from Sunday midnight to Sunday midnight within a maximum of five (5) consecutive days and all full-time employees will be guaranteed a full workweek.
-The furlough provisions of 2 AAC 07.407 shall apply, but the application shall be limited as set forth in LOA 18-SS-200, which is incorporated by this reference.

 If an employee is working an approved Alternative Workweek, the employee's start and end days for their "workweek" will be defined per the employee's individual agreement.